-The Best Things About the Boring Parts of the Bible
+The Best of the Boring Parts of the Bible

 Let’s admit it, there are certain parts of the Bible we skim because . . . well . . . because we think they’re boring.
 They’re repetitive, overly detailed, full of names and places we can’t pronounce.
 So why bother with them?
 There are many reasons — not the least of which is that even the parts of the Bible we deem to be boring are significant because they are God’s word to us.
 Here’s my top ten list of the best things about the boring parts of the Bible.